2022–23 Ipswich Town F.C. season

-The 2022–23 season is the 145th season in the existence of Ipswich Town Football Club and the club's fourth consecutive season in League One.
-In addition to the league, they will also compete in the 2022–23 FA Cup, the 2022–23 EFL Cup and the 2022–23 EFL Trophy.
+The 2022–23 season was the 145th season in the existence of Ipswich Town Football Club and the club's fourth consecutive season in League One.
+In addition to the league, they also competed in the FA Cup, the EFL Cup and the EFL Trophy.

+Following a successful league campaign which saw the team score 101 goals and finish in second place, they were promoted to the Championship for the 2023–24 season.